 It is hard for us to imagine the food that we consume, either daily or every other day, had been derived from a foreign recipe.
 Keep reading this blog to unfold the original story of some famous Indian items of food.

 We all Indians literally live on 3-4 cups of tea a day, but our beloved Chai is not from India.
 Turns out!
 Our life savior Chai was a medicinal drink in South-West China.
 British introduced chá (the original pronunciation) to India, only to break the monopoly of China in the tea market.
 Soon the tribals of North-East Indian learned the cultivation techniques and Chai became a morning energy drink for Indians to kick-start their day.
+Use the latest Chai Point coupons to order steaming hot tea and savor it with some biscuits.

 Any Indian can relate to the feeling of having a bite of hot and crispy Jalebi on a rainy day.
 Well, this toothsome dish is not truly Indian, but Persian.
 Initially, it was known as Zalibiya or Zalabiya (in Arabic) and was brought to our lands by the invaders from West Asia.
 It was believed, people used to distribute Jalebi among the poor during Ramadan.
 And now, different forms of Jalebis, including Imertee and Jangiri, are available at every sweet corner.